ABOUT US

 La CASA strives to create a community that focuses on Latinx/e experience through the following 5 Pillars of Success and LatinXcellence: (1) Community Building and Cultural Engagement, (2) Cultural Awareness, (3) Leadership Development, (4) Social Consciousness, (5) Student Wellbeing.

-Community Building and Cultural Engagement: Working to create a supportive, invested, and vibrant community that shares values and celebrates all Latinx/e identities.
+Community Building and Cultural Engagement: Working to create a supportive, invested, and vibrant community that shares values and celebrates all Latine identities.

 Cultural Awareness

-Cultural Awareness: Promoting Cultural Understanding, competency, and recognition of intersectionality within the Latinx/e Community.
+Cultural Awareness: Promoting cultural understanding, competency, and recognition of intersectionality within the Latine Community.

 Leadership Development

-Leadership Development: Creating opportunity and investment in the social, professional, and leadership of all Latinx/e students.
+Leadership Development: Creating opportunity and investment in the social, professional, and leadership for students.

 Social Consciousness

-Social Consciousness: Promoting awareness of social issues and the constant promotion of social justice within and outside of our community!
+Social Consciousness: Promoting awareness of social issues and advocacy within and outside of our community.

 Student Wellbeing